jayanthmani8045/CollegeFootball/README.md

-# EA Sports College Football: Gameplay & Engine Optimization
+# EA Sports Gameplay Systems & Optimization

-## 🎮 Project Overview
+## Project Overview

 This repository documents the successful completion of the **Electronic Arts (EA) Software Engineering Virtual Experience**.
 The project simulates a real-world development lifecycle for **EA Sports College Football**, focusing on feature innovation, object-oriented C++ implementation, and performance optimization.
 It showcases the ability to design, build, and refine game systems from concept to execution.

-## ✨ Key Features & Accomplishments
+## Key Features & Accomplishments

 * **Feature Innovation:** Authored a comprehensive feature proposal for a new gameplay mechanic, outlining technical specifications and stakeholder impact.
 * **C++ Architecture:** Architected the foundational C++ framework for the new feature, designing a scalable object-oriented structure with UML class diagrams.
 * **Performance Optimization:** Boosted application performance by identifying and patching a critical bug, optimizing the codebase through the implementation of a more efficient data structure.

-## 🛠️ Technologies & Skills Demonstrated
+## Technologies & Skills Demonstrated

 * **Languages:** C++
 * **Paradigms:** Object-Oriented Design (OOD), Data Structures, Algorithms
 * **Tools:** Git, Version Control, UML
 * **Skills:** Technical Writing, Code Optimization, Debugging, System Design

-## 🏛️ System Design & Architecture
+## System Design & Architecture

 As part of the "Game Object Class Creation" module, a scalable object-oriented architecture was designed to support the new gameplay feature.
 The following UML class diagram represents the core components and their relationships.